vkonst/coding-test-cy/docs/definition-of-done.md

     - authorize user (ATM customer)
     - authorize withdrawal transactions (see "MUST #4")
     - register transaction results
-5. The BE code shall have distinct "services" - modules that simulates micro-services
+5. The BE code shall have distinct "services"
+- modules that simulates micro-services
+- which could be "plugged" not just via RESTApi but via RPC
     - ATM Devices Service
         - authorizes ATM on the network, keeps records of their state
-    - ATM Dessions Service
+    - ATM Sessions Service
+        - authorizes clients, tracks client statuses
         - tracks/controls client sessions
-    - Client Authorization Service
-        - authorizes clients
     - Transactions Service
         - authorizes/tracks/controls transactions to ATMs
 6. BE services shall emits following events